-People expect state officers to know just about everything because they have business cards, jackets and titles.
+• People expect state officers to know just about everything because they have business cards, jackets and titles.
 Be familiar with the history of the FFA, the agricultural industry, names, faces, rules, regulations, FFA missions, FFA policies and new technology.
 Be prepared to talk about these 24/7 whether you are talking to the public while pumping gas, buying workshop supplies, or at an official event, you must be knowledgeable.

-6. College/Postsecondary Education
+6. College/Post-Secondary Education

-There is no guarantee that you will be elected as a state officer, so please don't make the mistake of NOT enrolling in school next year.
+• There is no guarantee that you will be elected as a state officer, so please don't make the mistake of NOT enrolling in school next year.
+Nearly all colleges and other post-secondary schools are highly accommodating and with a simple letter that will allow you to defer a year without any problems, if elected to State Office.